Christmas Tree Day: 17

 We’ve been doing

-turned into juice.
-Or your neighbour's.
+to get their apples turned into juice.
+Or

+their neighbour's.
 (Note the punctuation.
-Apostrophe s.
-It's

-their apples that get turned into juice, not
+turned into juice, not the actual neighbours).

 The Portmoak Time Machine: 23 July 2017